Park Hotels & Resorts Inc. (PK) Stock: Analyzing the Quarterly Movement - News Heater

-The stock of Park Hotels & Resorts Inc. (PK) has seen a -2.50% decrease in the past week, with a -1.98% drop in the past month, and a 2.06% flourish in the past quarter.
-The volatility ratio for the week is 4.61%, and the volatility levels for the past 30 days are at 3.28% for PK.
-The simple moving average for the past 20 days is -2.98% for PK’s stock, with a 0.74% simple moving average for the past 200 days.
+The stock of Park Hotels & Resorts Inc. (PK) has seen a 1.17% increase in the past week, with a -5.66% drop in the past month, and a -2.62% decrease in the past quarter.
+The volatility ratio for the week is 3.69%, and the volatility levels for the past 30 days are at 3.50% for PK.
+The simple moving average for the past 20 days is -1.30% for PK’s stock, with a 1.71% simple moving average for the past 200 days.

 Is It Worth Investing in Park Hotels & Resorts Inc. (NYSE: PK) Right Now?